What do women want at work? It’s not just better pay, study finds.

 After quitting the nonprofit in November, Ritter started her current job in December.
 When the omicron variant hit, she remembered being on a video conference call where five or six of the participants had their children in the background.

 “They were very clear that the expectation was, ‘You are not going to be able to do 100 percent of your job right now.
-Please don’t cry,’ ” Ritter said.
+Please don’t try,’ ” Ritter said.
 It was such a basic instruction — but it was also the first time she had ever heard it.
 She felt her body loosen up and relax instantly, Ritter said.

 There are trade-offs, Ritter added.
 It’s more of a “clock-in, clock-out culture” than her old job, but there are also “much clearer expectations” around her work hours and comp time, she said: “What I appreciate most is the overarching sentiment that this is a job and I am done at 4:30, rather than being told that I don’t work a 9 to 5 and I need to work until the work gets done.”